MLD3/MILwAPI/README.md

-Additional Information for SDM24 Submission: Multiple Instance Learning with Absolute Position Information
+Additional Information for CHIL Submission: Multiple Instance Learning with Absolute Position Information

 File Definitions
 - pretrain_chexpert.txt: names of the images we used to pretrain models that evaluate our real data task